Bachir Mané

-Bachir Mouhamed Mané (born 20 December 1997) is a Senegalese football player.
-He plays for Italian Serie D club Fano.
+Bachir Mouhamed Mané (born 20 December 1997) is a Senegalese football player who plays for Italian Serie D club Angri.

 Club career

 He made his Serie C debut for Fermana on 27 August 2017 in a game against Ravenna.

 On 1 August 2019, he returned to Fermana on loan.

 His contract with Carpi was terminated by mutual consent on 24 September 2020.